GUIDE: Resolving Domain Bias in GUI Agents through Real-Time Web Video Retrieval and Plug-and-Play Annotation: Method

 \subsubsection{Keyframe Extraction: State Sampling.}

 The pipeline first transcribes the video audio using Whisper~\cite{whisper} (base model, word-level timestamps), producing VTT subtitle files with sentence-level segment merging.
 It then extracts keyframes using a subtitle-timestamp-aligned background subtraction method: the video is segmented according to subtitle intervals, and within each segment the MOG2 algorithm~\cite{mog2} detects frames with significant visual changes (foreground pixel count $>$ 10\,000).
-Consecutive change sequences are analyzed to extract start and end frames of each transition, yielding a discrete sequence of interface states---the ``state pairs'' for inverse dynamics inference.
+Consecutive change sequences are analyzed to extract start and end frames of each transition, yielding a discrete sequence of interface states---the ``state pairs'' for pairwise video annotation.